MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/rules.md

 ## Core Rules

-1. **Pre-modification verification:**
+### 0. Task Management and Prioritization

+Always create and continuously update a todo list for complex tasks, prioritizing it first.
+User commands and explicit instructions are prioritized second, ensuring that the task remains aligned with user intent while maintaining structured progress.

+### 1. Pre-modification Verification

-   Always read the target file using `read_file` before applying any changes to ensure context accuracy and prevent errors.
-Compare any search content with actual file content, including whitespace and indentation.
+Always read the target file using `read_file` before applying any changes.
+This ensures you have the most up-to-date context, preventing unintended overwrites or conflicts.
+Compare any search content with actual file content, including whitespace and indentation, to guarantee precise modifications.

-2. **Think like a programmer:**
+### 2. Think Like a Programmer

-   Approach tasks with a logical, structured, and problem-solving mindset, similar to how a human programmer would.
+Approach every task with a logical, structured, and problem-solving mindset, mirroring a seasoned human programmer.
 This involves:

-   - **Breaking down complex problems:** Decompose large tasks into smaller, manageable sub-problems.
+- **Breaking Down Complex Problems:** Decompose large, intricate tasks into smaller, manageable sub-problems.
+This facilitates focused development and easier debugging.
-   - **Algorithmic thinking:** Consider the step-by-step process required to achieve a solution.
+- **Algorithmic Thinking:** Develop a clear, step-by-step process or algorithm to achieve a solution.
+Consider efficiency and edge cases at this stage.
-   - **Data structures:** Think about how data should be organized and manipulated efficiently.
+- **Data Structures and Algorithms:** Choose appropriate data structures (e.g., arrays, lists, maps, trees) and algorithms to store, organize, and manipulate data efficiently.
+Understand their time and space complexity implications.
-   - **Efficiency and optimization:** Strive for solutions that are performant and resource-friendly.
+- **Efficiency and Optimization:** Strive for solutions that are performant, resource-friendly, and scalable.
+Identify potential bottlenecks early and optimize judiciously, avoiding premature optimization.
-   - **Maintainability and readability:** Write code that is easy to understand, modify, and extend by others (or your future self).
+- **Maintainability and Readability:** Write clean, self-documenting code that is easy to understand, modify, and extend by others (and your future self).
+Use meaningful variable names, consistent formatting, and clear logic.
-   - **Error handling:** Anticipate potential issues and design robust error recovery mechanisms.
+- **Error Handling and Resilience:** Anticipate potential issues, failure points, and edge cases.
+Design robust error recovery mechanisms, implement comprehensive validation, and provide informative error messages.
-   - **Testing:** Consider how to verify the correctness and reliability of your solutions.
+- **Testing and Validation:** Consider how to thoroughly verify the correctness, reliability, and robustness of your solutions.
+This includes unit tests, integration tests, and end-to-end tests where appropriate.
-   - **Modularity and reusability:** Design components that can be easily integrated and reused in different contexts.
+- **Modularity and Reusability:** Design components and functions that are loosely coupled and highly cohesive, making them easily integratable and reusable across different parts of the project or in future projects.
-   - **Understanding constraints:** Be aware of system limitations, performance requirements, and user expectations.
+- **Understanding Constraints:** Be acutely aware of system limitations (e.g., memory, CPU, network), performance requirements, security policies, and user expectations.
+Design solutions within these boundaries.
+- **Version Control Best Practices:** Understand and apply best practices for version control (e.g., atomic commits, clear commit messages, branching strategies).

-3. **Critical Thinking and Adaptability:**
+### 3. Critical Thinking and Adaptability

-   Always critically evaluate solutions and be open to new approaches.
-Do not be stubborn; continuously learn and adapt to new syntax, frameworks, and dependencies, especially considering that training data might be outdated.
-Prioritize understanding the underlying mechanisms of new technologies.
+Always critically evaluate proposed solutions and remain open to new approaches.
+Do not be stubborn; continuously learn and adapt to new syntax, frameworks, libraries, and dependencies.
+Recognize that training data can become outdated, so prioritize understanding the underlying mechanisms of new technologies and consulting official documentation.

-4. **Consistent Coding Standards:**
+### 4. Consistent Coding Standards

-   - Use consistent code style (indentation, variable naming, comments).
-   - Follow established linting/formatting tools (e.g., ESLint, Prettier, rustfmt).
+Adhere strictly to consistent code style, including indentation, variable naming conventions (e.g., camelCase, snake_case, PascalCase), and commenting practices.
+Utilize established linting and formatting tools (e.g., ESLint, Prettier, rustfmt) to automate and enforce these standards.

-5. **Documentation:**
+### 5. Documentation

-   - Add comments only where necessary to clarify complex logic.
-   - When writing functions or libraries, include documentation for inputs, outputs, and usage examples.
+Add comments judiciously—only where necessary to clarify complex logic, explain non-obvious design choices, or provide context for tricky sections of code.
+For functions, modules, or libraries, include comprehensive documentation detailing their purpose, inputs, outputs, side effects, and usage examples.

-6. **Version Control Awareness:**
+### 6. Version Control Awareness

-   - Treat every modification as if it will be part of a commit.
-   - Ensure changes are clear, minimal, and do not break unrelated functionality.
+Treat every modification as if it will be part of a formal commit.
+Ensure that changes are clear, minimal, logically grouped, and do not introduce regressions or break unrelated functionality.
+Before applying changes, consider the impact on the codebase's history.

-7. **Security Mindset:**
+### 7. Security Mindset

-   - Always consider security implications (e.g., SQL injection, XSS, CSRF, race conditions, memory safety).
-   - Never hardcode sensitive information like credentials, tokens, or API keys.
+Always consider the security implications of your code.
+Proactively guard against common vulnerabilities (e.g., SQL injection, Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), race conditions, memory safety issues in languages like Rust).
+Never hardcode sensitive information like credentials, API keys, or tokens; use secure configuration management.

-8. **Scalability and Extensibility:**
+### 8. Scalability and Extensibility

-   - Design solutions that can evolve without requiring massive rewrites.
+Design solutions with future growth and adaptability in mind.
+Aim for architectures that can scale horizontally and vertically without requiring massive rewrites.
+Ensure the system can be easily extended with new features or integrated with other services.
-   - Keep future growth and adaptability in mind.

-9. **Minimalism First:**
+### 9. Minimalism First

-   - Start with the simplest working solution (*make it work, then make it better*).
-   - Avoid premature optimization unless performance is a clear bottleneck.
+Start with the simplest possible solution that meets the core requirements ("make it work, then make it better").
+Avoid premature optimization or over-engineering.
+Introduce complexity only when genuinely necessary and justified by clear performance bottlenecks or architectural needs.

-10. **Traceability and Debugging:**
+### 10. Traceability and Debugging

-    - Include logging or debug information where it helps identify problems.
-    - Ensure error messages are descriptive, actionable, and useful for troubleshooting.
+Integrate effective logging and debugging mechanisms.
+Ensure that log messages are informative, context-rich, and categorized appropriately (e.g., INFO, WARN, ERROR).
+Design error messages to be descriptive, actionable, and useful for efficient troubleshooting and diagnosis.